emmajanedrews/base-template/_posts/2017-12-01-bring-your-kids-to-see-santa-with-us-this-year.md

 {% include pullquote.html %}

-We’re very excited to have all of our friends and family join us, and we’d love it if you came to.
+We’re very excited to have all of our friends and family join us, and we’d love it if you came too.
 If you have any questions, don’t hesitate to reach out to us.
-Until then, Happy Holidays!
+Until then, happy holidays!